bj600800/qProtein/README.md

 ### Local analysis ###
 **Notice:**
-Four params --template_name, --template_active_res --dist1, and --dist2 should be defined by users depending on the task requirement.
+1. Four params --template_name, --template_active_res --dist1, and --dist2 should be defined by users depending on the task requirement.

+2. The number of the template pdb structure should start with 1.
+May be a alteration of the residue id required.
 For further details, please refer to the paper.

 ```Bash